Client Feedback Service

 What if I am unhappy about the outcome?

 Complaints regarding a privacy issue may take up to 60 days to be completed.
-For more information about how a complaint is managed see the Client Service Delivery and Appeals Policy.
+For more information about how a complaint is managed see the Client Service Delivery policy.

 If you are unhappy with the outcome or the way a complaint has been managed, you should first contact your local office to discuss the matter.
 You can also contact an external agency such as the NSW Ombudsman, the Tenancy Advocacy Service or a Community Justice Centre.
 If your complaint was about a privacy issue you can contact the Information and Privacy Commission NSW.